fusion809/fusion809.github.io-old2/_posts/2016/02/DE/08-fluxbox.md

 {% include Links/image.html image="Fluxbox-1.3.7-Arch.png" width="1130px" float="none" description="Fluxbox 1.3.7 running on Arch Linux" %}

 ### Background
 [**Fluxbox**](http://fluxbox.org/) is a stacking window manager originally forked from Blackbox 0.61 in 2001.
 It is primarily designed to be lightweight.
+Fluxbox can be customized by editing files in the `~/.fluxbox` directory.
+Customizations that are possible are of its keyboard shortcuts, application menu and startup applications.
+Fluxbox is fairly minimalistic, with fairly minimal features.

 ### Components
 * **Display server/window system**: X11.
 * **File manager**: None.
 * **Widget toolkit**: None.
 * **Window manager**: Fluxbox.

-### Customizability
-Fluxbox can be customized by editing files in the `~/.fluxbox` directory.
-Customizations that are possible are of its keyboard shortcuts, application menu and startup applications.

-### Features
-Fluxbox is fairly minimalistic, with fairly minimal features.

 ### Obtaining It
 Fluxbox is easy to obtain on most Linux distributions, to install it run: